autonlab/AutonFeat/docs/tutorials/multi_feature_extraction.md

 ## Featurization

-We now featurize the data using `AutoFeat`.
+We now featurize the data using `AutonFeat`.
 We will extract the following features from the data:

 - `mean`: The mean of the signal (at each window).
 - `var`: The variance of the signal (at each window).